Michal-Kucera/seat-code-mower/README.md

 [build/generated/sources/open-api/java](build/generated/sources/open-api/java) directory).

-As a next step I defined the data model we want to store under a database (check out [Database](#4---database) section) and then I started implementing the business logic for each endpoint (check out [Business validation](#5---api-business-validations) section for more info about business logic validations), while I tried to benefit from TDD methodology.
+As a next step I defined the data model we want to store under a database (check out [Database](#4---database) section) and then I started implementing the business logic for each endpoint (check out [API business validation](#5---api-business-validations) section for more info about business logic validations), while I tried to benefit from TDD methodology.

 On the top of the application I put [Open API UI](https://github.com/springfox/springfox) to provide